V-Sekai/manuals/decisions/20240406-itch-github-actions.md

-# Proposed:
+# Proposed: Provide a V-Sekai Starter Kit

 ## The Context

-Need to generate a V-Sekai sdk on itch.
+Provide a V-Sekai starter kit that is complete and usable.

 ## The Problem Statement